Asana/node-asana/README.md

 ## Documentation

-The code is thoroughly documented with JsDoc tags and online documentation can be found on the [wiki][wiki].
+The code is thoroughly documented with JsDoc tags, and online documentation can be found on the [wiki][wiki].
 Also, the
 [Official Asana Documentation][asana-doc] is a great resource since this is just a thin wrapper for the API.

 ## Contributing

-Feel free to fork and submit pull requests for the code.
-Please follow the existing code as an example of style and make sure that all your code passes lint and test.
-For a sanity check
+Feel free to fork and submit pull requests for the code!
+Please follow the existing code as an example of style and make sure that all your code passes lint and tests.
+For a sanity check:

 ```sh
 git clone git@github.com:Asana/node-asana.git